 The winter has arrived and you’re wondering how to entertain the kids, because being stuck indoors playing on the Ipad is getting uncanny and you’re debating whether its possible your kids could start turning into robots, so you’re thinking out the box and like “time for some outdoor activities maybe?” .

-You’re clearly a caring figure and want to treat your kids to some awesome fun in a time when most ideas get squashed because there is not the right weather conditions, but fear not O thou wise one, cause the winter is a time for sleds, snow, fun, laughs and fast paced adrenaline racing.
+You’re clearly a caring figure and want to treat your kids to some awesome fun in a time when most ideas get squashed because there is not the right weather conditions, but fear not O thou wise one, because the winter is a time for sleds, snow, fun toys, laughs and fast paced adrenaline racing.
 You like me have maybe done this before and want to share your younger years with your kids now and feel the time is right!
 Well done…

 So, making sure you choose the right sled is important and getting the right speed vs safety can be crucial, so that your little ones aren’t made to feel unsafe or sacred to a point that it ruins their potentially great winter sledding.